shahbaazahmed8861/Who-do-Indians-Vote/README.md

 # Insights
-## 1. What is gender distribution of accross the Lok Sabha
+## 1. What is gender distribution accross the Lok Sabha
 ![data](https://raw.githubusercontent.com/Araon/Who-do-Indians-Vote/master/Images/newplot(1).png)

 ## 2. What is the average education qualification of a Politician across the board?